A Roth IRA

 That’s a good question.
 All a Roth IRA does is hold your investment; it is not an actual investment.
 To invest you have to buy different investments.
-Thankfully a Roth IRA allows you to invest in a number of things like individual stocks, bonds, mutual funds, ETFs.
+Thankfully a Roth IRA allows you to invest in a number of things like individual stocks, bonds, mutual funds, and ETFs.

 If you are a young millennial or GenZ-er like me, you can afford to take more risks because you are going to be investing for several decades before you retire.
 This means that your portfolio should be heavier on stocks vs bonds.
 But you can research more funds on (insert Morningstar links) to see different combinations of stocks and bonds.

 There are many brokerage firms that offer advice and guidance on a different mix of investment accounts.
-Robo advisors like Betterment, Wealthfront, Acorns essentially create a portfolio for you based on what your goals are.
+Robo advisors like Betterment, Wealthfront, and Acorns essentially create a portfolio for you based on what your goals are.
 Be on the lookout for a comprehensive review of Robo advisors.

 BUT in my personal opinion, for our demographic, I would HIGHLY recommend investing in index funds.
 Index funds are low-fee, low-maintenance, diversified investments.

-Index funds are a type of mutual fund that made of portfolios that track a particular market index.
+Index funds are a type of mutual fund that is made of portfolios that track a particular market index.
 To put it in simpler terms, index funds are packages of stocks that are meant to mimic the stock market.

 Index funds are not trying to beat and outperform the markets by anticipating which stocks are going to rise and investing in them.
 Instead, it is simply going to mirror the markets.
 The reason why is that research has shown that index funds beat out actively invested firms over a long period of time.